Exiles (Marvel Comics): New Exiles

-The team went to Earth-6706 to recruit Gambit and found themselves in a three-way war between Namor, Ororo, and the Black Panther.
+The team went to Earth-6706 to recruit Gambit and found themselves in a three-way war between Namor, Storm, and the Black Panther.
 The team was separated with Rogue, Gambit and Namor, Mystiq in disguise with the Panther's team, and Sabretooth and Psylocke with Ororo.
 They eventually reunited for a final fight against the Panther and would have died if not for Psylocke and the powers of Gambit's mother, Susan Storm.
 Their mission was eventually revealed to them and they left the Earth despite the fact that the Panther had taken control of it.
 Meanwhile, Morph, Sage, and Cat are sucked into a world were Kitty shifts to another form.
 Sage regains her telepathic powers, as they defend a man who has fallen in love with a dragon.

 After some fighting, the parents eventually surrender against true love and the dragon becomes human, while the Exiles are brought back to the Panoptichron, where Cat reveals that Gambit was listed as a member even before he was recruited.
 In the meantime, Hydra recruits a Wolverine-like man to her cause.
 Afterwards, Sage, Psylocke, Morph, Mystiq, Rogue, and Gambit help a team of X-Men on another Earth fight off the French during a French and British war.
 Psylocke receives some training from that world's Ogun.
 Cat discovers realities upon realities coming to their end and finds she can do nothing to stop it.
 However, she and Sabretooth face off against Empress Hydra after she locks them alone in a particular reality.
 Cat kills Wolverine by removing his claws and slashing him with them.
 The Exiles then enjoy a quick break in the Panoptichron, where Morph gives Rogue a new costume and Psylocke deals with her fear of Slaymaster.